When Was Soccer Invented?

 Who Invented Soccer?

-Although the Chinese version of soccer is the earliest version of soccer most similar to how we play today, it is still enormously different.
-In the 19th century, England started to take the game more seriously.
-They developed a more established version by creating rules to limit fouls and rough play.
-Other countries followed suit, creating teams and leagues, growing the sport of soccer to what we know today.
+Although the Chinese version of soccer is the earliest version of soccer most similar to how we play today, it is still enormously different and has changed a lot through the years.
+In the 19th century, players in England started to take the game more seriously.
+They developed a more well established version of the sport by creating rules to limit fouls and rough play.
+Other countries soon followed suit, creating teams and leagues with established rules and regulations, growing the sport of soccer into what we know today.

 What The Modern Soccer Game Looks Like Now

 A typical professional soccer game is played on a 115 yard-long grass surface.
 There are goals at each end of the field, and although when you watch on TV they look small, they are actually 24 feet wide and 8 feet tall!

 The standard modern soccer game is 90 minutes, which is split into two halves, during which both teams try to score on each other.
 Any player on a team of 11 players can theoretically score a goal, which is worth one point.
 In the regular season, games end at 90 minutes and can end in a tie.
 However, in some cases like the World Cup, 30 minutes of “extra time” will be added to break a tie.
 If the teams are still tied, it moves onto a penalty shootout.

 There are a ton of other rules defining how the game is played in the modern day, including penalties for rough play, offsides, corner kicks, and many more.
 To monitor the gameplay and enforce the rules, there is a head referee and 2-3 assistant referees in most professional games.